UW’s dismantling of Arizona offers a clearer picture of how good this Husky team can be

 Draw quick and bold conclusions at your own peril in this disjointed Covid season, where fortunes can change drastically in a week – if you’re lucky enough to get a game in; and besides, it was hard to tell too much about the Huskies in a close, close-to-the-vest win over Oregon State.

 But after a 44-27 dismantling of Arizona on Saturday at Husky Stadium by Washington, the shadowy outline is coming into form.
-And it is revealing a Husky team with a chance to forge something special in a season that by its very nature litigates against sustained success.
+And it is revealing a Husky team with a chance to forge something special in a season that by its very nature works against sustained success.

 Make no mistake: For most of the night, this was utter and complete domination by UW, undermined only slightly by four Arizona touchdowns in the fourth quarter once the Huskies emptied their bench.